 After brunch, you can discover the incredible workings of the factory and find out how the sugar is made and refined in a 1-hour tour for $25.
 Taste the different types of sugars and syrups, walk up and down 80 steps, hop on a train ride through the factory – it’s an immersive experience like no other!

 5. Matakana Village Farmers’ Markets and Tawharanui Regional Park

 Like we said, there’s something for everyone in Auckland!
-We’ve picked out our favourite 6 unique spots for you to explore, check ‘em out and let us know what you thought.
+We’ve picked out our favourite 6 things for you to explore, but we have also created this free Auckland guide with even more things to do and see.
+Check ‘em out and let us know what you thought.